Sunny1861/ui_auto_demo/README.md

 - Clone this project to locally
 - Download and install Node.js, config the node to path.
 - npm install in side your project directory
-- Install playwright in side your project directory, `npm init playwright@latest` ,[install playwright](https://playwright.dev/docs/intro#installing-playwright)
+- Install playwright browsers in side your project directory, `npx playwright install` ,[install playwright](https://playwright.dev/docs/intro#installing-playwright)
-- Playwright browsers(This is option, you can select to install browsers when installing playwright above)
 - Visual Studio Code

-### Tips for playwright install

-you may need interactive with install process, select with these options

-* Ok to proceed? (y) y
-* Do you want to use TypeScript or JavaScript? · TypeScript
-* Where to put your end-to-end tests? · tests
-* Add a GitHub Actions workflow? (y/N) · true
-* Install Playwright browsers (can be done manually via 'npx playwright install')?
-(Y/n) › true

 ### Terminal Commands to run Test